Licking Fingers, 2009

 While Love Is Not Pop continues El Perro Del Mar’s soft, girly soul-pop the collaboration with Rasmus has added extra depth.
 Rasmus insisted on having live guitar and real drums instead of a drum machine, although here and there you can also hear beats familiar to those of Studio, especially in the gorgeous “Change of Heart” or the scaled down cover of Lou Reed’s “Heavenly Arms”.

-The phrase “love is not pop” is lifted from The Last Tango in Paris, a movie that focussed on the complexity of love, loss and sexuality.
+The phrase “love is not pop” is lifted from The Last Tango in Paris, a movie that focused on the complexity of love, loss and sexuality.
 While love is complicated pop can be so straightforward.
 There is no mistaking what Sarah wants to say with her third album and while the outcome is slightly disheartening but you can’t help but listen to it, over and over.
 Sometime I wish love would be more like pop.